edgelesssys/contrast/docs/docs/features-limitations.md

 ## Tooling Integration

-- **CLI Availability**: The CLI tool is currently only available for Linux.
+- **CLI availability**: The CLI tool is currently only available for Linux.
 This limitation arises because certain upstream dependencies haven't yet been ported to other platforms.